← Back to Blog

 The New Role of MFA

-MFA is not disappearing, but its role is changing.
+MFA is not disappearing but its role is changing.

 - A recovery mechanism when primary authentication fails

-- A bridge for legacy systems that cannot support modern authentication methods
+- A bridge for legacy systems that cannot support modern authentication

 What it should no longer be is the primary control protecting critical enterprise access.